Tidal flooding impacts seen across Hampton Roads Monday

 On the Peninsula, some areas are already seeing the impact of tidal flooding.

-Hampton has declared a state of emergency and they’re encouraging residents who live in low-lying areas to be prepared to evacuate if need be.
+Hampton declared a state of emergency and was encouraging residents who live in low-lying areas to be prepared to evacuate if need be.

 Grandview Shores is one of the areas that normally sees the impacts of tidal flooding, but some local surfers didn’t let the strong winds stop them.